- 1 Introduction

 Making the move to a hosted phone system would be beneficial regardless of which of the two systems is ultimately chosen.
 Knowing the differences should lead to a better-hosted telephony system and a higher level of satisfaction for all users; the company, employees, and customers.

 The cons of a hosted PBX Solution System

-- The connection and voice quality is dependant on Internet connection and bandwidth
+- The connection and voice quality are dependent on Internet connection and bandwidth

 - Loss of the Internet may lead to the loss of telephone service

 - Bespoke customisations could be slow to be implemented or unavailable due to the supplier